 St Paul’s diversity group has been running since early 2018 and was created in response to parents asking about how our school community can develop our practice in relation to diversity and inclusion.
 Its recommendations are advisory.
-Attached to it are currently two sub-groups, which exist to research specific topics deeper.
 Its early achievements include guidelines on inclusive depictions, the introduction of gender-neutral topics, and the identification of key areas to work on.

 Parents and staff can join our mailing list, and contribute to the discussion at meetings, held at least twice a term.
 The aim is to listen to questions and issues raised, hear about how the school is responding, and suggest ways to develop our practise through discussion and research.

 Like all schools, St Paul’s follows the guidance of the Equality Act 2010, which outlines our responsibility to protect people from discrimination.
 The work of the diversity group was recognised as a strength of the school by Ofsted in our 2019 inspection report.

 The group has always been open to new members and we actively recruit through our website, Friday flier, class representatives and AGM.
 We undertake research and generate ideas to take to the school for consideration, aiming to make the school as inclusive as possible.
 The value of recruiting widely for the diversity group is that we hear different perspectives from a range of people within our community.
 We welcome new voices – you can contact us to raise a question, or contribute a suggestion, or join the group and become part of our ongoing meetings.

 Our intention is expressed in this quote from Rudolf Steiner:

 A healthy social life is found when, in the mirror of each soul, the whole community finds it’s reflection, and when, in the whole community, the virtue of each one is living